 Jesus Christ has the Water that gives life.
 He offers hope and comfort for today and eternal life for tomorrow.
 As His children, we know Him and how amazing it is to be a part of His kingdom.
 It’s not for us to keep our great God, Comforter, and Friend a secret.
 We can’t sit around in lawn chairs building sandcastles while people are hurting and dying all around us.
 We must be His hands and feet to bring others to Him.
 2 Corinthians 5:20 says, “Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.”
 One day every knee will bow and every tongue will confess that Jesus Christ is Lord.
 Until that day, and as much as is within us, we must love people, love God, and be obedient to His call to “go.”
 We must never give up on the starfish.
 We must continue to try to save the lost.

 If you like analogies, try It’s Not the Machine That Makes Us Clean.
 It compares aspects of the Christian life to a dishwasher.
 Or, try Christian Deception & Monopoly House Rules.
 It’s an article that categorizes all the ways churches are finding to change the “game.”
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my church.